Frequently Asked Questions

 Is my information kept confidential?

 Yes, only the judging committee will review the information provided in the online nomination.
 Please note that the names and company names of the forty selected recipients will be published in Ottawa Business Journal and online at www.obj.ca.
 Names and company names of non-recipients will not be published.
-No other information provided in the nomination will be published or sold.
+No other information provided in the nomination will be shared publicly.
 Contact information will be used to update recipients about the next steps the awards process.

 How can I become more involved with the Forty Under 40 awards?